Tensor invariants for multipartite entanglement classification: Families of trace-invariants, hypergraph-tensor states, Haar-random states

 In this section, we start by describing and reviewing the properties of particular families of trace-invariants which have appeared in the recent literature, emphasizing their combinatorial description in terms of colored graphs (which, despite its convenience, is not always explicit in the literature).
-We then introduce the particular families of reference states we will focus our attention on in later sections, including the Haar-random state, which is the only non-deterministic state we will investigate in detail in the present contribution.
+We then introduce the particular families of states of reference on which we will focus in later sections: the hypergraph-tensor states (abbreviated to HT states) on one hand, and the Haar-random state (the only non-deterministic state we will investigate in detail in the present contribution) on the other hand.